Working With Our Neighbors

 The SMSC has voluntarily paid millions of dollars for shared local road and trail projects, water and sewer systems, and emergency services.
-For instance, the SMSC recently funded a $2 million project to improve safety and reduce congestion on Highway 169.
-The tribe also recently made $366,000 in grants to five local cities for trail improvements.
+For instance, the SMSC funded a $2 million project to improve safety and reduce congestion on Highway 169.
+The tribe also recently made $300,000 in grants to available to local cities for trail improvements.

-The SMSC has more than 60 agreements with local governments related to shared priorities such as public safety and natural resources.
+The SMSC has more than 60 agreements with local governments related to shared priorities such as public safety, natural resources, and infrastructure.
 The tribe often works closely with neighbors to find ways to collaborate on mutually beneficial projects, including emergency response, fire response, natural resource restoration, and prescribed burns that benefit the environment.
-In 2015 alone, Mdewakanton Public Safety – the SMSC's full-time fire and emergency response department – provided approximately 100 mutual aid responses in Prior Lake, Shakopee, Savage, and other local jurisdictions.
-The SMSC's Land and Natural Resources Department conducted prescribed burns on 86 acres for neighbors in 2015.
+Each year, Mdewakanton Public Safety – the SMSC's full-time fire and emergency response department – responds to approximately 2,000 calls at the SMSC and in nearby cities.
+The SMSC's Land and Natural Resources Department conducts prescribed burns for the tribe and its neighbors each spring and fall.

 Scott County Association for Leadership and Efficiency

 The SMSC is also an active member of SCALE (Scott County Association for Leadership and Efficiency).
 The organization has been a key stimulus in strengthening relationships among the governments in Scott County and has collectively saved them millions of dollars on joint projects.
 In 2014, the Harvard University Project on American Indian Economic Development presented an Honoring Nations award to the SMSC and SCALE for outstanding governmental collaboration.

 We Are All Related